MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 description: "Learn how to use remote PowerShell to connect to Exchange Online."
 ---

-# Connect to Exchange Online PowerShell
+# Connect to Exchange Online PowerShell with Basic Authentication

 > [!NOTE]
 > Since Basic Auth Deprecation has been announced and this method uses Basic Authentication on Server Side,